layer5io/layer5/CONTRIBUTING.md

 ## Contributing to Layer5
 You want to contribute to the project?
 Yay!
 We want you to!
 Visit our centralized instructions for [contributing](https://github.com/layer5io/meshery/blob/master/CONTRIBUTING.md#contributing).

-## Contribution

 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome!
 Layer5 is community-built and warmly welcomes collaboration.
 Contributors are expected to adhere to our [Code of Conduct](.CODE_OF_CONDUCT.md).

+# Layer5 Site
+This repository is for development of the next generation of layer5.io using Gatsby and Strapi.

+See the [design document](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) for more information and the [#layer5-ng](https://layer5io.slack.com/archives/C015QJKUMPU) channel.

+## Site Development

+Before building the site, ensure that you have the following dependencies installed on your system.

+### Dependencies:

+- [Nodejs](https://nodejs.org/en/): e.g., `brew install node`
+- [gatsby cli](https://www.gatsbyjs.org/tutorial/part-zero/#using-the-gatsby-cli): e.g., `npm install -g gatsby-cli`

+### Building the site

+Run the following:

+1. `make setup-libs`-To install the dependencies for the running the site.
+1. `make site`-To run the website locally.

 ### <a name="updating-the-service-mesh-landscape">Updating the Landscape</a>